evangraan/kubernetes-ubuntu-single-host-cluster/README.md

 WARNING: this repo publishes a test SSH key pair.
 Generate your own secure key pair and replace id_rsa and id_rsa.pub before creating the cluster.

+To additionally add a storage cluster, you can use the vagrant configuration provided in the [storage](./README.md#Storage) section of this README.

 # Requirements

 At least one control node: